lutianzheng/first-repo/README.md

 # first-repo
-This is the first repository.
+This is the first repository to learn the Git.